 Gumshoe: |

-Place: Gant's Office.
+Location: Gant's Office.

-Time: When the player examines a piece of paper found inside Gant's table.
+Context: When the player examines a piece of paper found inside Gant's table.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: